NTIA/scos-sensor/README.md

   <https://docs.djangoproject.com/en/3.0/ref/settings/#secret-key>.
 The env.template
   file sets to a randomly generated value.
 - SIGAN_CLASS: The name of the signal analyzer class to use.
-By default, this is TekRSASigan to use a Tektronix signal analyzer.
+By default, this is `TekRSASigan` to use a Tektronix signal analyzer.
 This must be changed to switch to a different signal analyzer.
 - SIGAN_MODULE: The name of the python module that provides the signal analyzer implementation.
-This defaults to scos_tekrsa.hardware.tekrsa_sigan for the Tektronix signal analyzers.
+This defaults to  `scos_tekrsa.hardware.tekrsa_sigan` for the Tektronix signal analyzers.
 This must be changed to switch to a different signal analyzer.
 - SIGAN_POWER_CYCLE_STATES: Optional setting to provide the name of the control_state in the SIGAN_POWER_SWITCH that will power cycle the signal analyzer.
-- SIGAN_POWER_SWITCH: Optional setting used to indicate the name of a [WebRelay](https://github.com/NTIA/Preselector) that may be used to power cycle the signal analyzer if necessary.Note: determinations of power cycling behavior are implemented within the signal analyzer implementations or actions.
+- SIGAN_POWER_SWITCH: Optional setting used to indicate the name of a [WebRelay](https://github.com/NTIA/Preselector) that may be used to power cycle the signal analyzer if necessary.
+Note: specifics of power cycling behavior are implemented within the signal analyzer implementations or actions.
 - SSL_CA_PATH: Path to a CA certificate used to verify scos-sensor client certificate(s) when authentication is set to CERT.